startinggravity/Drupal-8-Theme/README.md

 1. Edit Sass files to provide layout and styling.
 These files are replicated in Pattern Lab to largely eliminate redundant coding.

 1. Gulp commands provide automation of the development process.
-Under normal circumstances, the default command `gulp` is all that is needed to watch for file changes, process Sass files into CSS, trigger Drush to clear cache, and refresh the browser.
+During development, use the command `gulp build-dev` to start up the full task-running process.
+Gulp will watch for file changes, process Sass files into CSS, trigger Drush to clear cache when Drupal template files are changed, and refresh the browser.

+1. After `gulp build-dev` begins the process of firing up Pattern Lab and watching for file changes it will lauch the site in your default browser.
+You will find the site at "http://localhost:3000."
+If the site fails to load and you see a message saying "The website encountered an unexpected error.
+Please try again later," don't panic.
+Try refreshing the browser manually.
+This problem sometimes occurs when the build process gets out of sync.

 1. Pattern Lab can be found at "http://your-site/themes/your_theme/pattern-lab" and "http://localhost:3000/themes/pattern-lab/pattern-lab/public/" (when Browsersync is running), or else "http://your-site/themes/custom/your_theme/pattern-lab" and "http://localhost:3000/themes/custom/pattern-lab/pattern-lab/public/" if you chose to place your theme inside a subdirectory "custom" in /themes.